 RELATED: How to Do Affordable Direct Mail Using Every Door Direct Mailing (EDDM)

 When people are busy or preoccupied, they may see something on a postcard that piques their interest, but if they don’t see clear instructions on what to do next, they’ll put the postcard aside to read “later” or just put it directly into the recycle bin.
-Solve the problem by having a clear call to action telling the recipient what you want them to do, and how to do it.
-“Call today,” “Order by [date] and save 20%,” “present this card for a free gift” are the examples of calls to action that tell direct mail prospects what to do.
+Solve the problem by having a clear call to action telling the recipient what you want them to do and how to do it.
+“Call today,” “Order by [date] and save 20%,” and “Present this card for a free gift” are examples of calls to action that tell direct mail prospects what to do.

-Another big postcard marketing mistake is sending just a single mailing.
-What you need is a postcard marketing campaign with multiple mailings to the same list.
+Another big postcard marketing mistake is sending just a single mailing instead of planning for successful direct mail campaigns with multiple mailings to the same list.
 Consistent repetitive mailings are exceedingly more effective than a one-time, shot-in-the-dark mailing.
 When someone sees your company name over and over again, it builds credibility and familiarity.
 Although it may take a number of contacts with a customer before it leads to a sale, the eventual increase in revenue usually far offsets the small cost of postcard printing.

-You want your postcards to look professional but at the same time contain an affable message that produces a pleasant emotional reaction from readers.
-Postcards that contain a brief personal message generate significantly more replies than those that read like a cool and formal ad.
+You want your postcards to look professional but also contain an affable message that produces a pleasant emotional reaction from readers.
+Postcards that contain a brief personal message generate significantly more replies than those that read like a cold, formal ad.

-Pay attention also to postcard dates of arrival.
-Monday, Friday and holiday-time arrivals have been proven to be less effective; Tuesday and Wednesday arrivals get the best results because the volume of mail is generally lighter on those days.
-Check with your postal service if you are unsure how to gauge postcard arrivals, especially if you are mailing out-of-state.
+Pay attention also to postcard arrival dates.
+Monday, Friday, and holiday-time arrivals have been proven to be less effective; Tuesday and Wednesday arrivals get the best results because the volume of mail is generally lighter on those days.
+Check with your postal service if you’re unsure how to gauge postcard arrivals, especially if you’re mailing out of state.

-It is not necessary today for a business to spend a bundle on postcard printing.
-You can print an attractive postcard on your laser or ink-jet printer for just pennies a card plus the cost of ink.
-For larger mailings, professional printers charge considerably less per card as the number of postcards increase, and it may actually cost less than doing it yourself.
+Today, a business does not need to spend a bundle on postcard printing.
+You can print an attractive postcard on your laser or inkjet printer for just pennies a card plus the cost of ink.
+For larger mailings, professional printers charge considerably less per card as the number of postcards increases, and it may actually cost less than doing it yourself.

 Don’t try to close sales directly from your postcard.
 There’s not enough space to provide all the information needed to do so.
-Use the postcard instead to grab the reader’s attention and then lead them to the next step that can close a sale; i.e., visiting your sales webpage, coming to a grand opening, or using a coupon.
+Use the postcard instead to grab the reader’s attention and then lead them to the next step that can close a sale, such as visiting your sales webpage, coming to a grand opening, or using a coupon.

-A short attention-getting and compelling headline will bring about 20 times the response to a postcard than one with a bad headline or none at all.
-Combine the headline with the image side and this will then guide the reader to the message side.
+A short, attention-getting, and compelling headline will bring about 20 times the response to a postcard than one with a bad headline or none at all.
+Combine the headline with the image side, and this will then guide the reader to the message side.
 The image should be easily comprehended, attractive, and brightly colored.
-And be sure that the message clearly expresses what you’re promoting; otherwise, your efforts may be fruitless.
+Be sure that the message clearly expresses what you’re promoting; otherwise, your efforts may be fruitless.

 RELATED: Headlines that Really Sell

-A spelling, punctuation or typographical error reflects poorly on the sender, especially if the sender is a business.
-Even the best writers proofread their works, sometimes over and over again, before sending it to print.
+A spelling, punctuation, or typographical error reflects poorly on the sender, especially if the sender is a business.
+Even the best writers proofread their works, sometimes over and over again, before sending them to print.
 Whether or not you write or print the postcard copy yourself, it must be proofread.
 A good way to do this is to read it aloud.
-It is also beneficial to have someone else review it; another person will often catch things that you may overlook.
+It’s also beneficial to have someone else review it; another person will often catch things that you may overlook.

 RELATED: Good Writing is Good for Your Business

-It is not unusual for a small or fledgling business to use postcards as a major marketing device.
-It is also not unusual that a well-thought-out postcard marketing campaign can lead to a significant increase in sales and revenues.
-By avoiding these common postcard marketing mistakes, you too will be better able to enjoy the rewards of this powerful marketing tool.
+It’s not unusual for a small or fledgling business to use postcards as a major marketing device.
+It’s also not unusual that a well-thought-out postcard marketing campaign can lead to a significant increase in sales and revenues.
+By avoiding these common postcard marketing mistakes, you, too, will be better able to enjoy the rewards of this powerful marketing tool.

 Related Articles